 Unsure how to tune a left handed guitar?
 Many new players seem to become stuck at the first hurdle of guitar – how to string and tune it correctly.
-More specifically I get an email usually once a week asking about the correct order in which to string a lefty guitar.

-I personally can’t remember what it was like being a fledgling lefty guitarist, so I shan’t jest!
+I personally can’t remember what it was like when I picked up my first lefty electric guitar, so I shan’t jest!
 Not to your faces anyway…

 If you have a bona fide lefty guitar then you will find that the nut will only accept the strings if you place them in the correct order.